jon-harper/jon-harper.github.io/docs/abs/about.md

 ## Material Considerations

-One of the largest uses of ABS is injection molding.
+ABS is widely used in injection molding.
 Injection molding allows mass production at extremely low per-unit costs with a high up-front cost for the molds and prototype(s).[^b1]

 Prototyping ABS parts for injection molding was one of the first commercial uses of FDM 3D printing.
 3D printed parts can be nearly as strong as an injection molded equivalents; this allows cheap prototypes before committing to an expensive mold.
 Under the right conditions, ABS is also easy to 3D print.